Christopher-Ochs/SeniorDesignProject/Professional Biographies/PhilBiography.md

 ### Co-op Experience

-Aptera Software Inc - Fort Wayne, IN
+Aptera Software Inc - Fort Wayne, IN : May 2019 - August 2019

 - Developed web apps using ASP.NET and front-end frameworks including React and Angular
 - Managed client expectations and input into a project using Agile methodology
 - Deployed and wrote NativeScript application to the Google Play Store

-Kinetic Vision - Cincinnati, OH
+Kinetic Vision - Cincinnati, OH : August 2017 - December 2017, May 2018 - August 2018

 - Participated in an Agile Development application release cycle
 - Developed GUI applications in python using the PySide and PyQt libraries